 It is great for giving you a view of the ground contour as well as underwater obstacles such as stumps, pylons, and more.
 Additionally, it can help you locate schools and arches of fish that may not be directly below your boat, letting you know whether or not you should cast off one side or the other when fishing.

-Down scan is sonar that scans directly beneath your boat or vessel in a cone or triangle shape.
+Down scan is a sonar that scans directly beneath your boat or vessel in a cone or triangle shape.
 It helps build a detailed picture of the potential fish below your boat as you move forward, especially if it’s paired with side scans.

-The down scan sonar is sent in small bursts rapidly and as the data returns to your fish finder receiver, it forms images of underwater objects and fish on the display screen.
+The down scan sonar is sent in small bursts rapidly and as the data return to your fish finder receiver, it forms images of underwater objects and fish on the display screen.
 The better the resolution on your fish finder display screen, the better the results of your images and 2D radar results helping you decide which location is a promising fishing spot.

 Most anglers, both novice and experienced, will try to find a fish finder that offers both scanning options.
 Being able to use both side scan and down scan data when compiling your waypoints is highly valuable in finding the perfect fishing location.

 A transducer is the part of the fish finder that makes everything work together.
-It is the main piece of technology responsible for sending and receiving the waves of data from the sonar pings.
+It is the main piece of technology responsible for sending and receiving waves of data from the sonar pings.

 As the waves bounce off fish, objects and the ground that are under the water, they return to the transducer to create an image of the item or contour of the ground to help you know where to turn for finding fish.